IPPL is NOT currently OPERATING UNDER A GRANT THAT ALLOWS US TO

 - A more substantive description of your project

 - A one-page account of your project suitable for lay audiences including why your work is relevant to day-to-day life.
 (Please note, IPPL holds the position that all philosophical research, no matter how obscure can be shown to be relevant to everyday life.
-The task here is to show that you can articulate this relevance in a compelling way.)
+The task here is to show that you are able ;e articulate this relevance in a compelling way.)

 - An updated CV.